 Epic Swims in Derwent Water

 And if messing about on the water isn't enough fun, you can put your swimming skills to the test our friends at Epic Swim.
-Choose from the 500m or the 3.8km.
+There are the traditional swim distances of 1mile and 3.8km, and also if you've never tried open water swimming before, there's a 500m race where you can (literally) test the water and see if open water swimming is for you.
 Visit their website to register

 An event with historic roots